 Not to mention the fact that cortisol stimulates the synthesis of visceral fat, aka. the “deadly fat” that builds up in your abdominal cavity and surrounds your organs.

 Then there’s also the fact that chronically high cortisol induces a state of chronic inflammation.
-Quick inflammatory responses related to exercise for example, are nothing to worry about, but if the inflammation persist long-term due to chronically elevated cortisol levels, then thats what exposes you to a myriad of diseases.
+Quick inflammatory responses related to exercise, for example, are nothing to worry about, but if the inflammation persists long-term due to chronically elevated cortisol levels, then that’s what exposes you to a myriad of diseases.

 The above – in short – is what happens when someone suffers the tragic fate of “death by burnout”.

 Now, here’s a quick list of completely free and natural ways to bring your cortisol back to healthy levels and rhythm:

 - Keep yourself hydrated through the day, especially during exercise.

 - Try to get 7-9 hours of restorative sleep every night (I know this might be a huge problem if you’re under stress).

 - Get lean, certain enzymes in fat-mass are known for converting cortisol metabolites back into the active form.